Photo source: CollegeDegrees360[Updated: June 8, 2018]

-Every Malaysian knows at least English, Malay, Mandarin and Tamil, no matter how limited their vocabulary may be.
+Every Malaysian knows at least English and Bahasa Malaysia, and Mandarin or Tamil, no matter how limited their vocabulary may be.
 How else are we going to order our wan tan mee, nasi lemak or roti canai?
 In our largely diverse country, there are so many languages and dialects spoken daily.

-As we are encouraged to pick up new languages in this week’s pullout, here are a few tips that will help you in learning your desired language:
+We are always encouraged to pick up new languages, so here are a few tips that will help you in learning your desired language:

 Have short classes daily

 The key to learning any language is practice.
 Having daily classes will ensure what you learnt in your previous lesson won’t be forgotten easily.

 When it comes to learning anything, quality has better value over quantity.
 Hold short classes ranging from 30–60 minutes every day.
 This allows you to use your time optimally by putting in proper concentration during classes.